Consumer Electronics - the Festive Fervour

 What importance does a healthy partnership between you and your supply chain partner hold to harness a stronger value chain?

 Deepak Sharma: At Bajaj Electricals, we have embodied the philosophy of “Coming together is a beginning, keeping together is progress and working together is success” with our supply chain partners.
 Most of our partners have been associated with us for decades and in some cases over generations.
 Transparency w.r.t our core beliefs and strategic choices have further bolstered their confidence in this prolonged partnership.
 All this has been possible because of the cordial relationships nurtured with external partners over the years.
 We have pioneered the concept of ‘Availability’ in FMEG space with our presence in more than 25 categories range.
 A larger portfolio poses a unique challenge in maintaining an adequate supply of products.
-However, the company has been able to conquer these twin challenges and come out with flying colors over the past few years with the help of our supply chain partners.
+However, the company has been able to conquer these twin challenges and come out with flying colors over the past few years with the help of our supply chain management partners.
 Their constant trust and commitment towards our goals have helped us grow ahead of the industry on a sustainable basis.

 Sourabh Raghuvanshi: Such challenging times actually are testimony of true character of a brand and how a trustworthy relationship with partners unfold in these times matters in the long run.
 We try to ensure complete transparency with our partners over demand fluctuations so that they can plan properly.
 We have ensured that vendor payments are done even in the most chronic scenarios so that working capital woes of our partners don’t aggravate.
 Thirdly, we try to replicate our best practices and capabilities in our partners’ ecosystems so that gradually yet continuously we keep on strengthening our entire value chain.